MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-customer-information.md

 > [!IMPORTANT]
 > Customer journeys can only target contacts, not accounts or leads, so be sure to create contact records for everyone you want to include in your customer journeys, and then associate each of them with any relevant accounts or leads.

-To view, create, or edit an account, go to **Marketing** &gt; **Customers** &gt; **Accounts**.
+To view, create, or edit an account, go to **Marketing** > **Customers** > **Accounts**.
 This brings to you a standard list view, which you can use to search, sort, filter, create, and delete your accounts.
 Open any account to view its details.

 <a name="leads-in-marketing"></a>